 The capital investment we make brings benefits to our regions.
-We've been investing more than £200m a year over the last five years in our communities.
-This is likely to increase over the coming five year period 2020-25 and is a significant factor in determining how much tax we pay now and in the future.
-The capital allowances system helps save the company tax in the present, but it will result in tax being paid in the future.
+Every year we invest around £480m in our communities and is a significant factor in determining how much tax we pay not and in the future.The capital allowances system helps save the company tax in the present, but it will result in tax being paid in the future.